-Chic but easy styles ooze in two major shopping neighborhoods: Gustavia and St. Jean.
+Chic but stylish boutiques in two major shopping neighborhoods: Gustavia and St. Jean.

 Tip!
-Stores close for lunch from 12 p.m. – 3 p.m.
-Then they remain open until 7 p.m.
+Boutiques typically close for lunch from 12 p.m. – 3 p.m.
+They remain open until 7 p.m.
 You’ll find that many stores also close on Wednesday afternoons.

-Besides all the big honcho brands you’ll see in Gustavia, including: Hermès, Cartier, the more interesting type of shopping in St. Bart’s is discovering local brands that focus on making high quality products that are naturally sources while assimilating the styles to Caribbean island freedom.
+Besides all the big honcho brands you’ll see in Gustavia, including: Hermès, Cartier, the more interesting type of shopping in St. Bart’s is discovering local boutiques that focus on high quality products that are naturally sources while assimilating the styles to Caribbean island freedom.

 Shopping in St. Bart’s is a must simply because it’s a duty free island and there are more than 200 shops for you to drop some mad cash.
 Many designers arrive in St. Bart’s from France and have had experiences in the fashion world as stylists or designers.
-If you wanted to shop on any of the Caribbean islands, this is it!
+If you wanted to shop on any of the Caribbean islands, these boutiques are it!

 1. Pati De St Barth - Clothing for women, men & kids

 At Pati De St Barth, you’ll be able to find all sorts of local-inspired outfits at the concept store located in Gustavia and St. Jean.
 The style is relaxed, beachy made from natural fabrics especially in organic cotton and pima cotton from Peru.
 From cover-ups and light cashmere, this is a must-stop if you’re shopping for a couple, a family, or just your awesome self!